 - A third party custodian (holder has traditional login),

 - A key pair (letters and numbers in a string), or

 - A seed phrase (a list of 24 randomized words).

 If the asset is held at an exchange or custodian, that exchange or custodian holds the key pair and provides access to its user login.
 If the asset is held in an electronic wallet, only the wallet can present the key pair to access the asset.
 Similarly, the wallet itself may be accessible by a seed phrase.
 Remember, whoever holds access to the key pair, owns the asset.

 Custody is not the simple solution

 While the above may lead us to determine that simply custodying our assets with a third party is the best idea because it “looks” the safest, it may not be.
 Always remember the (now) old adage: whoever holds the key pair, owns the asset.
 Or – not your keys, not your bitcoin.
 Custodians are subject to hacks, simple MIA, restricted use, fees, and overleverage.
 The ability to self-custody your own wealth is one of the greatest features of digital assets.
 One has complete ownership of her assets, without fear of censorship, government currency controls, and any other impact one’s traditional banking account (see here, here, and here) can suffer.

 This new asset class is extremely complicated and can have lasting consequences.
-Specifically in transactions, the characteristics of cryptocurrencies need to be identified and addressed to ensure clients are protected.
-Always make sure to hire an attorney and seek a specialized attorney when dealing with cryptocurrencies in transactions.
+Specifically in transactions, the characteristics of digital assets need to be identified and addressed to ensure clients are protected.
+Always make sure to hire an attorney and seek a specialized attorney when dealing with digital assets in transactions.